 Injunction can be wide ranging and impose serious restrictions on your liberty.

 If you face an application for Anti-Social Behaviour Injunction then please contact Kellocks immediately.
-Our specialist team, led by our Partner Ivan Dickinson, have significant experience in this area.
+Our specialist team, led by Ivan Dickinson, have significant experience in this area.

 We may be able to enter into negotiations to make the order less onerous or indeed avoid it altogether.